DevExpress-Examples/asp-net-core-file-manager-connect-to-database/README.md

 3. Specify File Manager [Permissions](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.Builders.FileManagerBuilder.Permissions(System.Action-DevExtreme.AspNet.Mvc.Builders.FileManagerPermissionsBuilder-)?p=netframework) according to your requirements.

 4. Implement required file management interfaces.
-* If you want only to display files and folders, implement [IFileSystemItemLoade](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemLoader).
+* If you want only to display files and folders, implement [IFileSystemItemLoader](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemLoader).
-* If you want to copy, move, delete items - implement [IFileSystemItemEditor](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemEditor).
+* If you want to copy, move, and delete items - implement [IFileSystemItemEditor](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemEditor).

 You can find a full implementation example in the [DbFileProvider.cs](CS/FileManagerDB/Models/DbFileProvider.cs) file.

-5. Create a method in your [API Controller](CS/FileManagerDB/Controllers/FileManagerApiController.cs), which will handle File Manager operations.
+5. Create a method in your [API Controller](CS/FileManagerDB/Controllers/FileManagerApiController.cs) that will handle File Manager operations.
 Use your custom provider there.

 ```cs
 public FileManagerApiController(DbFileProvider dbFileProvider) {